-The documents in the Huron Perth & Area (HPA OHT) Infection Prevention and Control (IPAC) Policy Manual are intended to be adopted by all HPA OHT member organizations.
+The documents in the Huron Perth & Area Ontario Health Team (HPA OHT) Infection Prevention and Control (IPAC) Policy Manual are intended to be aligned/adopted by all HPA OHT member organizations.
 The policies are designed to create a standard and evidence-based approach to IPAC practice resulting in a consistent healthcare experience while minimizing the risk of healthcare-associated infections.
+They should be reviewed by organizations occupational health and safety and/or infection prevention and control committee(s) for their endorsement, where applicable.
 These policies are most effective when used in conjunction with organizational policies that address client/patient/resident, facility, and sector-specific needs.